bogeeee/restfuncs/readme.md

 _If you want to mangle with request and response on the client, subclass it and override doFetch._

+# Performance

+## Writes to the session are slow...
+... cause they trigger a http (non-websocket) request to update the session.

+## Multi server environment
+When using a load balancer in front of your servers, you have to configure it for [sticky sessions](https://socket.io/docs/v4/using-multiple-nodes/#enabling-sticky-session), because the underlying engine.io uses http long polling by default.

 # API
 Almost everything is already covered but for the full API details see the code's JSDoc.